soverenio/docs/docs/administration/troubleshooting-agent.md

 You can then compare the versions listed in the output with our customer success team for confirmation.

+!!! info "Refer to [our current helm chart](https://github.com/soverenio/helm-charts/tree/master/charts/soveren-agent) for all values that can be tuned up for the Soveren Agent, and for current images / components versions."

 Next, it's advisable to confirm that all Soveren Agent components have been successfully deployed:

 ```shell